jefferyhwilson/course3/CodeBook.md

 alldata <- cbind(features,activity,subject)

-#part 2 - extract the data
+#The next step is to extract the mean and standaard deviation

 meanstdmeas <- grep(".*Mean.*|.*Std.*", names(alldata), ignore.case=TRUE)